danielrjc/growmates-produhacks/README.md

 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY= "YOUR_KEY"

 ```
-Cd into the db folder and start the strapi cms server
+Cd into the db folder and start the Strapi
 ```
 npm run develop
 ```